 On this page, I maintain a list of some tools or (non-book) resources that I own and have truly loved and benefited from on my journey to living with greater purpose, health & JOY.
 I’ve added some simple pics from my real life.
-This page contains affiliate links which means if you purchase anything through my link, I receive a tiny percentage of the purchase price, at no extra cost to you. this helps pay for the hefty costs associated with running my website.
-Thank you for supporting ALIP. xo
+This page contains referral links which means if you purchase anything through my link, I receive a tiny percentage of the purchase price, at no extra cost to you.

 1. I’ve had my Big Berkey since 2011.
 When all of five of us lived at home and homeschooled I filled it twice a day.
 Now that my son lives away from home and I’m the only one here during the day, I fill it just once.
 I give it a clean every 8 weeks now (6 before), to give you an idea of upkeep.
 I have loved it from day one.
 Click here for the States or Canada.